 The Credit Union must notify the borrower at least once during the escrow account computation year if there is a deficiency.
 The notice may be part of the Annual Escrow Account Statement or may be a separate document.

 RIGHT TO CANCEL (RESCISSION).
 Members who borrow against a security interest mortgage on their principal dwelling have a right to cancel their entire loan transaction without cost if they notify the Credit Union within three business days of loan consummation of their desire to cancel.
-Each member entitled to cancel must receive two copies of a “notice of right to cancel” form to use for this purpose and consistent with the format and requirements in the model form in appendix H of Regulation Z. If the notice is delivered in electronic form, one copy of the notice is sufficient, subject to the E-SIGN consent procedures.
+Each member entitled to cancel must receive two copies of a “notice of right to cancel” form to use for this purpose and consistent with the format and requirements in the model form in Appendix H of Regulation Z. If the notice is delivered in electronic form, one copy of the notice is sufficient, subject to the E-SIGN consent procedures.